 You may have heard that it’s not recommended to use a hot tub if you’re somebody who experiences high blood pressure.
 This is something that has been regularly discussed in the hot tub and spa industry over recent years.

-According to some studies, it’s possible that taking frequent soaks in hot tubs can help prevent heart attacks and strokes.
+Hot tubs have a variety of health benefits for anyone who uses them frequently, but the consensus on whether they help hypertension is less clear.
+According to some studies, it’s possible that taking frequent soaks in hot tubs can lower blood pressure and help prevent heart attacks and strokes.
 Dr. Adolph Hutter, professor of Medicine at Harvard Medical School, says that “The high temperatures in a warm tub or sauna cause your blood vessels to dilate, which lowers blood pressure”.

 However, the general guidance here is that if you’re somebody who has experienced heart problems or high blood pressure, you should take a precautionary approach to taking soaks.
-Read on to learn some of the precautionary steps you can take when using a hot tub with high blood pressure in the future.
+Read on to learn some of the steps you can take to avoid health problems when using a hot tub with high blood pressure in the future.

-Although it’s perfectly safe to enjoy a short soak in a hot tub with high blood pressure, there are a range of precautions you can take, including:
+You can use a hot tub with high blood pressure so long as your session is short, but there are a range of precautions you can take to be safe, including:

 • Speaking with your doctor